nishithak212/Smart-Grocery-Tracker_SoftwareEngineering_Capstone/README.md

 1. Login Page
 2. Sign-up Page
 3. Home Page : Overview of groceries in inventory -- grocery tracker
-4. Shopping List Page: shopping tracker with list of items need to restock
+4. Shopping List Page: shopping tracker with list of items need to restock.
+Set threshold for qty alert and threshold for alert n days before expiry.
 5. Notifications Page: Displays alerts for low and expired items
-6. User Preferences Page: Set threshold for qty alert and threshold for alert n days before expiry.
-Screen to prepopulate all items from home page

 ### Mockups
 Please refer to Mockup.png image file